felix-dolderer/nuxt-ws-todo/README.md

 ## Description

 This todo app is very limited at the moment.
-On the plus-side, you can just run it without any configuration.
 All updates are sent via WebSockets.

 **Highlight**: The websocket end-points are type-safe on the server and the client.